THE MATTRESS DICTIONARY

 - The finished product is then transported to the packing area.
 Here it is inserted by hand or by automated machinery into protective plastic or paper covers.
 Additional information about the warranty, safety, and care of the product is also included in the packaging.

 || Quality Control

 During the manufacturing phase most quality control procedures are carried out by sight.
-Further each batch of mattresses are tested in the Lab to conform to the standard specifications for each model.
+Further, each batch of mattresses is tested in the Lab to conform to the standard specifications for each model.
 This is to ensure that there is ZERO defect on the products produced.
 The majority of manufacturers implement inspections at critical points in the

 production process: after receiving the innerspring, before the closing, and before packing.

 A mattress may not appear too complex at first glance but has a lot that goes into it, literally.
 If one knows a mattress, then good comfortable sleep is never a dream.